 Editor's note: Whether Default Credential Server (DCS) address is part of Onboarding Configuration Data is ffs.

 Provisioning Server address may be configured within Onboarding Configuration Data locally, as part of authentication signalling with AAA/DCS (FFS) or dynamically by AF via NEF at O-SNPN, for instance using Service specific parameter provisioning procedure as specified in TS 23.502 [6] clause 4.15.6.7, or by using new onboarding specific API to be defined.
+Provisioning Server Address may represent address of Local Provisioning Server (LPS) as defined in solution #36.

+In case a UE with a preconfigured Provisioning Server Address receives a Provisioning Server Address from the onboarding network, the Provisioning Server Address received from the onboarding network shall prevail.

+In case the provisioning process using a network provided Provisioning Server Address fails, the UE shall reinitiate the provisioning process using the preconfigured Provisioning Server Address.

+In case this attempt also fails or if the UE does not have a preconfigured Provisioning Server Address the UE shall detach from the onboarding network and select another network for onboarding purposes.

 It is assumed that FQDN of the Provisioning Server address(es) is configured to appropriate DNS resolver(s) before Provisioning Server address(es) are configured to O-SNPN.